guoquan/dsd/docker/dsd/README.md

     dsdgroup/dsd-console
 ```
 Specify `<local_flask_port>`, `<local_jupyter_port>`, and `<DSD_path>` to run the container.
+Be sure to use absolute path.
+Otherwise it could conflict with volume-driver plugin of nvidia-docker.

 Following are the meaning of each parameter.
 * `--name=dsd-console-devel` specifies a name of the container.